UK military launches airstrikes with US targeting Yemen's Houthi rebels

 DUBAI, United Arab Emirates — (AP) — The British military launched airstrikes with the United States targeting Yemen's Houthi rebels, officials said early Wednesday, their first attack in Washington's new intense campaign targeting the Iran-backed group.

-The United Kingdom offered a detailed explanation for launching the strike, in a departure from the U.S., which has offered few details about the more than 800 strikes it has conducted since beginning its campaign on March 15.
+The United Kingdom offered a detailed explanation for launching the strike, in a departure from the U.S., which has offered few details about what it says are more than 1,000 targets it has hit since beginning its campaign on March 15.

 The campaign, called "Operation Rough Rider," has been targeting the rebels as the Trump administration negotiates with their main benefactor, Iran, over Tehran's rapidly advancing nuclear program.